missoso/srl-mh-evpn/README.md

-# SR Linux EVPN Multi Homing
+# SR Linux EVPN Multi Homing - Layer 2

-Baseline setup to play with EVPN multi homing (client 2), some terminology:
+Baseline setup to play with EVPN multi homing (client 2)

+Layer 2 multi homing where one ESI is associated with a MAC-VRF (L2 VRF) and one physical interface

+Some terminology:

 ES - Ethernet Segment